TehBrian/projutil-node/README.md

 # projutil
-A CLI tool which generates and updates project files.
+A CLI tool that generates and updates project files.